SkinnerCM/conboy-laboratory/dissertation/README.md

 ## Citation
 If you use this repository in your work, please cite:

 Colin M. Skinner.
 "Hypothesis-driven training for DNA Methylation Clocks and Feature Rectification for Linear Model Coherence to Detect Inflammaging."
 Ph.D.
 Dissertation, University of California, Berkeley, 2025.
-[On ProQuest](https://media.proquest.com/media/hms/PFT/2/Nbond?_s=I6e4mSDe6L1GD%2FOSvwEU7C1pJy8%3D)